wb-gs507938/mysql/intl.en-US/User Guide/Data migration/Migrate SQL Server to cloud/Migrate data to RDS for SQL Server 2012__2016.md

 **A database with the same name is not allowed in the target instance.**

 You do not need to create a target database in advance.
-This is different from the requirement stated in [EN-US\_TP\_7997.md\#](intl.en-US/User Guide/Data migration/Migrate SQL Server to cloud/Migrate data to RDS for SQL Server 2008 R2.md#).
+This is different from the requirement stated in [Migrate data to RDS for SQL Server 2008 R2](intl.en-US/User Guide/Data migration/Migrate SQL Server to cloud/Migrate data to RDS for SQL Server 2008 R2.md#).

 If the target RDS instance already has a database whose name is the same as that of a database to be migrated, back up and delete the database in the target RDS instance before creating a migration task.